What keeps African nations in the Commonwealth? – DW – 11/06/2024

 Dikwa says, however, that African leaders have no choice but to stay in the Commonwealth: "There was coercion behind the scenes, diplomatically or otherwise.
 There's no gain from being a member of the Commonwealth because the whole trade was lopsided," he told DW.

-According to Dikwa, the only country that benefits from the Commonwealth is still Britain.
+According to Dikwa, the only country that benefits from the Commonwealth is Britain.

 "There is nothing common about the Commonwealth," Dikwa said, adding that to ensure that the process of reparations can even begin, African countries in the Commonwealth must speak with one voice.